Platform and Technology Capabilities

 This approach taps into innovation by moving to an open and more extensible architecture in the cloud.
 Businesses can move their applications quickly and easily without having to re-architect them.
 Companies consider lift and shift for multiple benefits, including reduced costs and improved performance and resiliency.

 Here, only parts of an application are modified.
 Move elements of an application stack, usually the frontend to the cloud.
 This process provides faster migration and deployment than complete refactoring.
 Leave legacy data processing and storage in the corporate data center.

 This is the most advanced method of migrating applications to the cloud.
 Businesses can rewrite applications for the cloud to produce higher performance and to optimize and operate at lower costs.
-They can host the entirety of the application — fronted, middle-ware and database — in the
+They can host the entirety of the application — fronted, middle-ware and database — in the cloud.

 Migrating applications, infrastructure, or platforms to the cloud creates huge savings in a data center.
 With virtualization tools, creating and then releasing extra environments is quick and efficient.
 A shared model means servers that were previously hosting applications can be removed or redeployed.
 This can work across various environments multiplying the benefits.

 MPLS hair-pinning degrades the user experience.
 This is a method where a packet travels to an interface, goes out towards the Internet but instead of continuing it makes a “hair pin” turn and comes back to the same interface.
 This is particularly true when users are accessing cloud applications like Office 365.